Performance Optimization - 2.3 [Dataset in external storage] Data types

 Among all data types, integer is the simplest and has the best storage and parsing performance.
 If possible, try to convert other data types to integers.

 A1 is the date to be converted and B1 is a base date.
 A2, A4 and A6 convert A1 into integers in three ways respectively.
 Lines 3, 5 and 7 inversely calculate the year, month and day components after three coding methods respectively.
 The integer obtained by A2 method is the smallest, but the amount of inverse calculation is relatively large; The inverse calculation of A4 method and A6 method is less, and the integer obtained by A6 method is smaller.
+Moreover, SPL provides more convenient basic functions for conversion, and lines 8 and 9 explain the actual execution logic of A6 method.

 There are two kinds of strings.
 The text itself generally does not have much room for optimization, such as name, address, etc.; Another kind of string is often a coding method, and its value range is very small, such as gender, educational background, abbreviation of country or region, etc., in this case, it is only necessary to convert it into the serial number of the coding table: